 Are we any different?

-Look at it this way . . . we don’t build websites.
-We definitely get plenty of referrals for lucrative website development projects but taking on those projects would be a distraction.
-We prefer to fill our workdays with the special projects and updates requested by our WordPress management clients.
+Look at it this way . . . we don’t build websites full-time.
+We definitely get plenty of referrals for lucrative website development projects but taking on too many of those projects would be a distraction.
+We prefer to fill our workdays with the special projects and updates requested by our website management clients.

-Several years ago, our founder Emily Journey made the decision to shut down the website development part of our company.
-Instead, we focus on website support services and WordPress training exclusively.
+Several years ago, our founder Emily Journey made the decision to limit the availability of our website development services to our existing clients.
+Our primary areas of focus are website management services and WordPress training.

 That decision has changed the quality of our work lives dramatically!
 It means we can be available to our clients for those seemingly small but important updates to their websites.